Cyborg (DC Comics): Teen Titans

 When Robin assembles the Teen Titans, Victor joins initially for the benefit of a support group of kindred spirits and freaks, and has remained with that group ever since.
 Fortunately, Victor eventually finds additional new civilian friends such as a group of juveniles who are adjusting to their own prosthetics and idolize him because of his fancy parts and his exciting adventures.
-It also turns out that their beautiful teacher Sarah Simms, who has often assisted Cyborg and the Titans, admires him as well.
+It also turns out that their teacher Sarah Simms, who has often assisted Cyborg and the Titans, admires him as well.

 Another person who sees past the cybernetic shell is Dr. Sarah Charles, a S.T.A.R.
 Labs scientist who helps him to recuperate after having his cybernetic parts replaced.
-Cyborg and Dr. Charles date for some time and she, along with Changeling, keeps trying to reach him when he is seemingly mindless following the severe injuries he incurs during the "Titans Hunt" storyline.
+Cyborg and Charles date for some time and she, along with Changeling, keeps trying to reach him when he is seemingly mindless following the severe injuries he incurs during the "Titans Hunt" storyline.